elegs99/Open-Source-Grab-n-Drag-Infinite-Scroll-Carousel/docs/DOCS.md

 **3. Fade Gradient Colors:**

 Override the fade color (defaults to white) on the wrapper edges, either via the API or by customizing CSS if needed.
-(Set `fadeColor` option in JS.)
+Set the [fadeColor](#options) option in JS.

 **4. Carousel Height and Alignment:**